HRSA Rural Health Clinic

 1. What is the HRSA COVID-19 Testing Supply Program?

-This program provides free, at-home self-tests to Federal Qualified Health Centers and CMS-certified Rural Health Clinics (RHCs).
-It is intended to increase testing availability for populations and settings at the greatest risk from adverse outcomes related to COVID-19, including the rural communities served by over 5,200 CMS-certified RHCs nationwide.
+This program provides free, at-home self-tests and other testing supplies to CMS-certified Rural Health Clinics (RHCs).
+It is intended to increase testing availability for populations and settings at the greatest risk from adverse outcomes related to COVID-19, including the rural communities served by over 5,300 CMS-certified RHCs nationwide.

 Starting in February of 2022, HRSA expanded the testing supplies distributed to also include N95 masks, Point of Care (POC) testing analyzers, and test strips.
 As of August 31, 2022, the N95 masks and POC analyzers are out of stock.
 As of December 1, 2022, HRSA further expanded the supplies available to include Cepheid multiplex POC cartridges.